AgileKip/documentation/_pages/tutorials/04-handling-gateways.md

 {: .notice--warning}

-## Using a delegate
+## Using a java delegate

 As we said before, using conditional expressions with the implicit variable `processInstance` is the easiest way to configure gateways.
 However, there are many situations for which these expressions are not suitable.
 For example for complex expressions or for conditinal expressions that requires a more sofisticated algorithm.
-In this scenarios, we can use delegates to configure gateways.
+In this scenarios, we can use java delegates to configure gateways.

 Let's update the **Travel Plan Process** to use this strategy:

 ![part2-process-with-delegate-gateways](https://user-images.githubusercontent.com/4369840/140020970-f9578667-1037-4743-b514-d08dc9a1fd5c.png)

-In this version of the process, we included a delegate just before the *fork* gateway.
-The aim of this delegate is to calculate whether the trip has more than one day and set the result of this calculation as a variable in the process engine so it can be used later in the process.
+In this version of the process, we included a service task just before the *fork* gateway.
+The aim of this service task is to calculate whether the trip has more than one day and set the result of this calculation as a variable in the process engine so it can be used later in the process.

-The delegate is configured as follow:
+The service task is configured as follow:

+- Task type: **Service Task**
 - Implementation: **Delegate Expression**
 - Delegate Expression: `${calculateSameDayTripDelegate}`